 w(omega) is the angular frequency of the mode,

 c is the speed of light in vacuum,

 NA is the numerical aperture of the fibre,

 and Delta is the fractional refractive index change.

 We know that, if nu is the frequency of mode and Lemda is its wavelength in vacuum then,

 Since the V-number is proportional to the frequency, it is also called as the normalized frequency.
-If a fibre has V-number lower than 2.405, then it will support only a single mode to propagate.
+If fiber has a V-number lower than 2.405, then it will support only a single mode to propagate.
 Such a fibre is called single mode fiber.
 On the other hand, if V-number is greater than 2.405, then more than one modes are allowed and such a fibre is called multimode fibre.

 The maximum number of modes that may be propagated through a multimode fiber is given by